 Interesting for the viewer – as well as the maker – is a factor of time playing into this, as the physical length of the paper alone doesn’t allow for reading it in the same way we look at a picture.
-An immediate overview isn’t possible and makes a stringing together of the imagery necessary, a sort of movie on paper, it acquires some semblance of a story (narrative would be the fashionable arty term…).
+An immediate overview isn’t possible and makes a stringing together of the imagery necessary, a sort of movie on paper, it acquires some semblance of a story (narrative would be the fashionably arty term…).

 The freedom as it were, of having no one looking over your shoulder.